-In numerical studies of this work, the parameters of the setup have been chosen as $\sigma_x\!=\!\sigma_y\!=\!10^{-6}$ m, $u_x=20$ m/s, $u_y\!=\!0$, $l_x \!=\!
-5\times10^{-3}$ m, $l_y \!=\!10^{-5}$ m.
-These values are in agreement with the proposed setup in reference \cite{Kofler2012} in which colliding helium-4 atoms have been considered for producing an initial entangled state \cite{Perrin2007}.
-However, we consider heavier atom pairs as well, which lead to a more visible interference pattern for some values of parameters and the locations of the screens---See Fig.\! \ref{MassEffect}.
+In the numerical studies of this work, the parameters of the proposed setup have been chosen as $l_x \!=\!
+5\times10^{-3}$ m and $l_y \!=\!10^{-5}$ m.
+Moreover, the initial wave packets widths and velocities are fixed at $\sigma_x\!=\!\sigma_y\!=\!10^{-6}$ m, $u_x=20$ m/s and $u_y\!=\!0$, respectively.
+These values are consistent with the proposed setup in reference \cite{Kofler2012}, in which colliding helium-4 atoms have been considered for producing an initial entangled state \cite{Perrin2007}.
+However, we also consider heavier atom pairs, which lead to a more visible interference pattern for some values of parameters and the locations of the screens.

-In Fig.\! \ref{schematicTraj}, for Helium atoms, some of Bohmian trajectories are plotted.
-In this figure, the cyan trajectories are without considering the collapse effect and the black ones are with that.
-One can see that after the detection of the left particle, the right particle starts to deviate from the cyan trajectories as the conditional wave function now guides it.
-It is worth noticing that, the ensemble of trajectories can be experimentally reconstructed using weak measurement techniques \cite{kocsis2011observing,braverman2013proposal,mahler2016experimental}, which can be used as a test of our result.
+In Fig.\,\ref{schematicTraj}, some of the Bohmian trajectories are plotted, for maximally anti-correlated helium atom pairs.
+In this figure, the cyan trajectories are without considering the collapse effect, and the black ones are with it.
+One can see that some of the black trajectories start to deviate from the cyan ones as the screens detect the counterpart particles and the conditional wave function now guides undetected particles.
+It is worth noticing that, the ensemble of trajectories can be experimentally reconstructed using weak measurement techniques \cite{kocsis2011observing,braverman2013proposal,mahler2016experimental}, which can be used as a test of this result.